 On the first of the month, I record my mileage.
 I know I have to keep it under 235 miles a month to maintain my discount, so I watch it and don't let it get out of range.
 That means some walking, some bicycle riding, or just saying no to more driving near the end of the month.
 Pays off in lower premiums and health benefits.

 When my teenage son took Driver's Ed in high school, we went to our car insurance agent to get my son added to the insurance policy.
 There I learned that we did not have to pay a dime until my son gets a driver's license.
-We have insurance coverage as long as my son has a valid driving permit.

 We have found that having a teenage driver was a big drain on our insurance premiums.
 One thing that has helped a lot, though, is that we have her restricted to driving the oldest car.
-That has saved us some money on insurance and I highly recommend it!

 Vehicle insurance is so expensive, especially if you have teenagers!
 One of the things many people seem to forget is that most companies will give you a discount on your policy if your child gets good grades.
-This even goes for children in college that are still on your insurance.
-It's worth checking into!

 I'm buying my wife a new car for her birthday next week.
 I thought this might be a good time to review our coverages and shop for competitive rates again.
 I've already checked with my home insurance company, and I see no benefit combining my home and auto insurance with them.
 Any suggestions?